diegoweb100/homebridge-viessmann-vicare/README.md

 - `advanced.deviceUpdateDelay`: Delay between device updates
 - `advanced.userAgent`: Custom User-Agent string

+### 🔧 Custom Names Setup Guide

+1. **Configure in Homebridge Config UI X**: Navigate to the "Custom Names & Localization" section
+2. **Set your language**: Use the examples above for common languages
+3. **Enable Force Service Recreation**: Set `forceServiceRecreation: true` **temporarily** to test changes
+4. **Restart Homebridge**: Full restart required for names to take effect
+5. **Disable Force Recreation**: Set `forceServiceRecreation: false` for production use

+**Important Notes:**
+- Custom names require a Homebridge restart to take effect
+- Use `forceServiceRecreation: true` only for testing, then disable it
+- Names include temperatures automatically (e.g., "Ridotto 18C")
+- All names are sanitized for HomeKit compatibility

 ## 🔧 Advanced Troubleshooting (v2.0)

 ### 🔍 Modular Debugging